How to Market Your Local Business Ahead of the Competition

 You can choose to either ignore this data or face the reality.
 If you’re not asking for reviews, you’re missing out on a huge opportunity to show up online to a highly relevant audience.

-Even if your business currently has a great ranking on the star scale, never stop asking your customers to leave an online review.
+Even if your business currently has a great ranking on the star scale, you should always encourage satisfied customers to leave an online review for your business.

 Platforms like Google, Yelp and Facebook are great, impactful platforms for reviews.